Eric Kripke

-Eric Kripke (born 1974) is an American writer and television producer.
+Eric Kripke (born April 24, 1974) is an American writer and television producer.
 Kripke came to prominence in the late 2000s for creating The WB/CW fantasy drama series Supernatural (2005–2020).
 He served as the showrunner during the first five seasons of the series.
-Since then, he has created and/or produced a number of television series including Revolution (2012–2014), Timeless (2016–2018), and The Boys (2019–present).
+Since then, he has created and/or produced a number of television series including Revolution (2012–2014), Timeless (2016–2018), and The Boys (2019–2026).

 Early life

-Kripke, who is Jewish, was raised in the Toledo, Ohio, suburb Sylvania Township, the son of Larry and Joan Kripke, and graduated from Sylvania Southview High School in 1992.
-His cousin was Saul Kripke, an influential philosopher and logician.
+Kripke was raised in the Toledo, Ohio suburb of Sylvania Township, the son of Larry and Joan Kripke (a Jewish couple), and graduated from Sylvania Southview High School in 1992.
+His paternal cousin was Saul Kripke, an influential philosopher and logician.
 Kripke often created home movies with friends to show to other students.
 His artistic influences include John Bellairs.
 He attended the University of Southern California.

 Career

 Kripke's 16-minute short film Truly Committed received an audience choice award at the Slamdance Film Festival.
 He also directed the short Battle of the Sexes.
 He later developed and wrote for The WB's 2003 television series Tarzan, which was cancelled after eight episodes, and followed this by writing the 2005 film Boogeyman.
 Furthermore, he was an associate producer for the 2011 romantic action thriller The Adjustment Bureau.

 He was developing his first feature film Haunted, for a 2012 release.
 In August 2011, it was announced that Kripke was developing a series for The CW Television Network based on the DC Comics character Deadman, but no series materialized.